Manipulation Techniques

 22: Reverse Psychology

-Reverse psychology manipulation aims to influence others by suggesting the opposite of what is desired.
-Manipulators use this technique to provoke a reaction or behavior that aligns with their true intentions.
+Reverse psychology manipulation is a psychological strategy that subtly influences others by suggesting the opposite of what is desired.
+This technique is often employed by individuals to provoke a specific reaction or behavior that aligns with their true intentions.

 23: Shaming and Humiliation